 Tim Donner: A lot of analysts this week are comparing the situation to the Green Revolution in Iran several years ago, where there was an uprising like there is in Venezuela, but it went unsupported by President Obama, and the uprising was crushed.
 Do you see President Trump’s support of this young, new interim head of state as significant enough to enable the revolt, however unorganized it might be, to succeed?

 Juan Hidalgo: In Venezuela, people claim, and most of the time rightly so, that U.S. intervention will be counterproductive, that U.S. intervention will make things worse.
 But it depends.
 I think it depends on the case.
 I think that sometimes these people who are in the streets fighting for their freedom, in many cases fighting for their lives, need encouragement from a foreign government.
 It’s not only the United States, but the international community at large.
 And right now in Venezuela they are looking for U.S. leadership, and they’re receiving words of encouragement from the White House.
 I don’t agree with many of President Trump’s policies, but when it comes to Venezuela, he has been very strong in supporting the opposition and attacking the Maduro regime.
-I think that that has to play a role, for sure, in emboldening the opposition and emboldening the population.We value your comments!
-Please weigh in on our comment section below.
+I think that that has to play a role, for sure, in emboldening the opposition and emboldening the population.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com